Anyone can fall victim to fraud.

 Scammers will ask you to move funds to Cash App, Apple Cash, Venmo, PayPal, Zelle, or purchase gift cards or send digital currency such as Bitcoin.
 They may also ask you to wire money through wire transfer companies like MoneyGram or Western Union.
 Some scammers will send you a fake check unbeknownst to you, ask you to deposit it, and then ask you to send them money.

-To learn more about other types of scams, visit https://consumer.ftc.gov/scams
+Visit the FTC website here to learn more about other types of scams

 How to avoid a scam